 With an annual fee of $95, the free night award (and potential for another) presents immense value for cardmembers.

-This new card is ripe for special perks.
+The Marriott Bonvoy Brilliant™ American Express® Card is ripe for special perks.
 This includes Gold Elite status in Marriott Rewards, Priority Pass lounge access, and TSA Pre-Check and Global Entry fee waivers.
-While it has a $450 signup bonus, there’s a $300 statement credit to use at Marriott family properties.
+There’s also a $300 statement credit to use at Marriott family properties.

-The Starwood Preferred Guest Luxury American Express card comes with a free annual hotel night after your first year of holding the card.
+The Marriott Bonvoy Brilliant Card from American Express comes with credit for 15 nights towards the next level of Elite status per the calendar year.
 You can use it at any hotel redeemable up to 50,000 points.
 This includes properties like the Beijing Marriott Hotel City Wall, the Petra Marriott Hotel in Jordan, and the Cape Town Marriott Hotel Crystal Towers.

 Radisson Rewards Premier Visa Signature

 Cardholders receive 10 points per dollar spent at Radisson family hotels and 5 points per dollar spent on everything else.
 The card comes with automatic Gold status for the possibility of room upgrades, bonus points, and late checkout.
-There’s another pleasant surprise: 40,000 points each year you renew the card.
-That’s a rare perk for keeping the card.
+There’s another pleasant surprise.
+You can earn up to three free nights by earning one Free Night E-Cert for each $10,000 in spend (up to $30,000).

 Summary of Credit Cards That Come With an Annual Free Hotel Night Reward